sakai-mirror/sakai/docs/readme_i18n.txt

     Contact: Alexander Glebovsky (glebovsky@rambler.ru)
     Local ID: ru_RU

+16) German
+    Status: ??
+    Translated by: n/a
+    Contact: Wolf Hilzensauer (wolf.hilzensauer@salzburgresearch.at)
+    Local ID: de_AT

 The default language locale must be defined at boot time, by setting the tomcat JAVA_OPTS property as follows: